jueves, 19 de diciembre de 2019

 Thinking can be seen as a dialogue between thoughts, feelings, and sensations.
 It may consist of what I am, what I wish, and what I do, each voice claiming an independent I and an independent will.

-Thinking arises out of conflicting aims and desires between voices.
-Each with their respective semi-conscious or unconscious agendas.
-The need for discernment and reconciliation of conflicting aims and desires has given rise to the development of different psychological and spiritual targets, methods and techniques.
+Thinking arises out of conflicting inner aims and desires.
+The need for discernment and reconciliation between conflicting aims and desires has given rise to the development of different psychological and spiritual methods and techniques.

-From an intellectual view of evolution, thinking needs to evolve into understanding by the practice of conscious dialogue or formulation.
-From a devotional perspective, thinking is the necessary resisting force to let go in the way of surrendering our ego programs.
+From an intellectual view, thinking needs to evolve into understanding by the practice of conscious dialogue or formulation.

 sábado, 11 de mayo de 2019